- Safety Information

 Registration for summer driver education classes started on April 1st.
 Registration forms and class schedules are available at www.jordandriving.com.
 You must download the summer registration form, complete it, and submit it to the lead teacher at the requested base school.
 Once received, the lead teacher will email you with the actual assigned class and payment request.
 Students are assigned to a class based on age order and the time the registration form is received.
 There is a limit of 35 students per class.
 In some situations, based on availability, students may get assigned to the next available class if the limit of 35 students is met.

-Please contact the driver education coordinator at Middle Creek High School, Deborah Dove at firstname.lastname@example.org or (919) 773-3838 ext 21892 if you have any questions or concerns that this website cannot answer.
+Please contact the driver education coordinator at Middle Creek High School, Thomas Hunter at firstname.lastname@example.org or (919) 773-3838 ext.
+21892 if you have any questions or concerns that this website cannot answer.
 See below for payment information.

 To be eligible for the class, you must be 14 years and 6 months old on or before the day the class starts!

 Pick up a Driver Education Registration Form at Student Services, eligibly complete the form in black or blue ink, and return the registration form to Student Services.
 Registration forms can be downloaded online at http://jordandriving.com, completed, and emailed to the Lead Teacher.
 After the registration form is submitted the Lead Teacher will assign a class and email the student of the class and all other information needed for class.

 A registration fee is required to take driver education in the Wake County School System which is currently $65.

 Online payment is the preferred method of payment and the easiest payment process.

 Go online at http://jordandriving.com and pay by credit card or gift card.

 Pay in person at Jordan Driving School office with a certified check, money order, or cash at 101 Timber Pointe Lane, Garner, NC 27529.
 Phone: 919-772-4877.
 Please allow 15-20 minutes to complete the payment process.